SergioGasquez/monitoring-and-watering-system/README.md

-# TFM- Self Irrigation Plant!
+# Thronix- A monitoring and watering system!
- Final master project: A self irrigation plant which runs on a CC3200 and uses MQQT as comunication protocol
+ Final master project: A  monitoring and self irrigation system which runs on a CC3200 and uses MQQT as comunication protocol.

+ WIP